 At Vrije Universiteit Amsterdam, courses taught in Dutch are only accessible for students who are sufficiently proficient in the Dutch language.
 C1 level is required.
 Attaining such a level of proficiency usually takes several years and so it is normally not possible for exchange students to enroll in Dutch taught courses.
 If you wish to take courses taught in Dutch, please contact us at email@example.com.

 The International Office will register you for courses before the start of your semester.
 You must fill out a course registration form in advance, which is made available to students in mid-July for the Fall semester, and in mid-December for the Spring semester.
 Any changes to your course registration must be emailed to firstname.lastname@example.org before the registration deadline (see further below).

 Exams and resit exams

 Course registration automatically registers students for their examinations.
-In the event of failing a course, students will need to be registered for the resit examination.
-Students must send their requests to email@example.com at least two weeks prior to the examination date.
+In the event of failing a course, you will need to be registered for the resit examination.
+You must send their requests to email@example.com at least two weeks prior to the examination date.

 Semesters & periods 2017-2018

 At Vrije Universiteit Amsterdam, the academic year is divided into 2 semesters.
 Each semester is divided into 3 periods: